Build credit by paying rent.

 How does RentHelper collect the rent?

-When you sign up, you will give us permission to debit your bank account.
+When you sign up, you will give us permission to debit your bank account or cash card.
 This is secure.
 We use the automated clearinghouse (ACH), similar to online bill pay.
 We can debit the amount of the rent, but no more.
 We can debit on a specific day, but no earlier.
 The laws are very strict and you are protected.

 What if I don’t have a bank account?